-Applications must include a services sources and uses budget clearly describing The application's Service Amenity Sources and Uses Budget page must clearly describe all anticipated income and expenses associated with the services program(s) and that must aligns with the services commitments provided (i.e. contracts, MOUs, letters, etc.).
+The application's Service Amenity Sources and Uses Budget page must clearly describe all anticipated income and expenses associated with the services program(s) and must align with the services commitments provided (i.e. contracts, MOUs, letters, etc.).
 Applications shall receive points for services only if the proposed services budget adequately accounts for the level of service.
 The budgeted amount must be reasonably expected to cover the costs of the proposed level of service.
-If project operating income would will fund service amenities, the application's Service Amenities Sources and Uses Budget must be consistent with the application's Annual Residential Operating Expenses chartfifteen year proforma.
-Services costs contained in the project's proforma operating budget are not to be counted towarddo not count towards meeting CTCAC's minimum operating expenses required by Section 10327(g)(1).
+If project operating income will fund service amenities, the application's Service Amenities Sources and Uses Budget must be consistent with the application's fifteen year pro forma.
+Services costs contained in the project's pro forma operating budget do not count towards meeting CTCAC's minimum operating expenses required by Section 10327(g)(1).